 Welcome to our Lympne Airfield website and our campaign to secure its longterm future.

-We have won the immediate battle to save our Airfield from housing development and are now starting the campaign to secure its long term future.
+We have a new battle to save our Airfield from housing development and are now starting the campaign to secure its long term future.
 We have a mountain to climb and need your help.

 Lympne is the nearest to coast WW2 grassed airfield in the southeast of England and is quite unique.
 We are asking you to join our fight to secure the Airfield’s permanent future.